Hyde County Vehicle Impound Guide

 Financial constraints can make retrieving your vehicle difficult.
 Here are some options:

-- Payment plans (some lots offer this): Inquire if the impound lot offers a payment plan to spread out the cost.
-This is not always available.
+• Ask the impound lot if a payment plan is available (some offer this): Inquire if the impound lot offers a payment plan to spread out the cost.
+This is not always available, but it's worth asking.

 After Retrieval